Air Travel With Child Car Seats: Everything You Need To Know

 Consider Using a Travel System

-One of the biggest challenges of using a car seat on an airplane is lugging it through the airport and onto the plane, especially if you have other luggage to carry on.
+One of the biggest challenges of using a car seat on an airplane is lugging it through the airport and onto the plane, especially if you have other items to carry such as carry-on luggage or personal items.
 This is where using a travel system can really come in handy.
 Specifically, travel systems include a stroller with an infant-carrier car seat that “locks” into place inside the stroller itself.
 This allows you to simply push the car seat (and your child) around in the stroller, making it much easier to travel throughout the airport.

 Once you arrive at your gate, you will likely be asked to check the stroller.
 However, you can still carry the infant seat without removing your child.
 Keep in mind that while most travel system car seats have weight limits up to 40 pounds or more, a lot of babies “outgrow” using these car seats comfortably by the age of one year.
 Therefore, this option is best suited for those traveling with small infants.